Health and Wellbeing in University Music

 We run the following FREE sessions throughout the year aimed at improving your Health and Wellbeing.
 Details on when sessions are happening, and how to sign up will be circulated through the University Music mailing list. - Performance coaching

 If you are a recitalist, choir member, orchestral musician, or any kind of performer who gets anxious about public performance, these sessions are for you.
-Dr Jane Oakland will be offering weekly 1-1 sessions online, and give a talk as part of our lecture series. - Alexander technique
+Max Garrard will be giving in-person 1-1 sessions and will present a talk as part of our lecture series. - Alexander technique

-Specialist Rowena Knight comes in regularly throughout the year for individual sign up sessions.
-If you’ve never experienced it before – we can’t recommend Alexander Technique enough for your general wellbeing and the huge effect it can have on your overall performance.
-Chamber Ensembles musicians, and orchestra members might even find Rowena in one of your rehearsals. - Mindfulness in music
+Specialist Diane Ludwig comes in throughout the year to lead group sign-up sessions.
+If you’ve never experienced it before – we can’t recommend Alexander Technique enough for your general wellbeing and approach to performance. - Diction workshops

-Each academic year we run a Health and Wellbeing lecture series with talks from a variety of industry professionals including medical practitioners from the British Association for Performing Arts Medicine (BAPAM), Performance coaches and Alexander Technique specialists.
-Online videos for Autumn 2020 plus follow up Q & A session on Zoom.
-This series is integrated to the Music degree programme for performance students. - Student support
+Each academic year we run a Health and Wellbeing lecture series with talks from a variety of industry professionals, including medical practitioners from the British Association for Performing Arts Medicine (BAPAM), performance coaches, vocal health specialists, and mindfulness experts.
+This series is designed to run alongside the Music degree programme, but is open to all University Music members. - Student support

-If you have a Reasonable Adjustments Plan (RAP)in place with your department that you think could impact your involvement in an ensemble you can talk to Gavin Allsop (choral or instrumental ensembles) about this in confidence.
+If you have a Reasonable Adjustments Plan (RAP) in place with your department that you think could impact your involvement in an ensemble, you can talk to Gavin Allsop about this in confidence.
 This might include getting music in larger print, on different coloured paper, or having an agreement in place about absences from rehearsals.

 For further information please contact the University Music and Concerts Team.